-It is highly recommended that after the first 10 hours of operation, the sport boat be checked by an authorized dealer.
-This inspection will also provide the opportunity to discuss any unanswered questions you may have encountered during the first hours of operation.
+It is highly recommended that after the first 10 hours of operation, the sport boat be checked by an authorized Sea-Doo dealer.
+This inspection will also provide the opportunity to discuss the unanswered questions you may have encountered during the first hours of operation.